 TRIUMPH and the MD curriculum transformation

-Admitted students will be matched with community organizations to pursue community health improvement projects throughout their clinical training.
+Admitted students partner with community organizations to pursue community health improvement projects throughout their clinical training.

 How to apply

-Interested TRIUMPH candidates are expected to enroll in the "Leadership in Medicine and Public Health" (PHS 712) course.
+Interested TRIUMPH candidates are expected to enroll in the Integrating Medicine and Public Health (PHS 712) course.
 This course includes an introduction to core concepts in public health that will help prepare students for TRIUMPH and should be completed by the end of phase one of medical school.
-Students who have already obtained an MPH are exempt from this requirement.
+Students who have already obtained a master of public health (MPH) degree are exempt from this requirement.

 Training in Urban Medicine and Public Health students may also elect to participate in the Path of Distinction (PoD) in Public Health or Research, TRIUMPH/Master of Public Health or TRIUMPH/Medical Scientist Training Program dual-degree programs, or the TRIUMPH/global health track.